-Since many employers are required to pay at least time and a half to employees putting in extra hours, a lot of employees get excited about the prospect of making more money to help boost their paychecks.
-However, employees are still at risk of burnout when the pay incentives start to wear off and they are scheduled too often to work overtime.
+Since many employers are required to pay at least time and a half to employees putting in extra hours, many employees get excited about the prospect of making more money to help boost their paychecks.
+However, employees are still at risk of burnout when the pay incentives start to wear off, and they are scheduled too often to work overtime.
 Giving employees these opportunities is a great motivator and a way to incentivize staff to do extra work.

 STRIKE A BALANCE WITH EMPLOYEES

 Finding a balance in regards to the amount of overtime your employees can work will ultimately help to increase your employee retention rate.
 Today, laws limit the amount of overtime employees can work mainly for their health and safety, but as an employer, it’s good to be a bit empathetic and observant of their behavior and needs.
 Listen to employee concerns when they have them, recognize when an employee is overworked — or overworking themselves — and always provide feedback, whether positive or constructive, to let employees know you’re there and recognizing what they’re doing.

 According to the U.S. Department of Labor Blog, the new overtime rule will increase the salary threshold from $455 a week to $913, impacting around 4.2 million workers who will either get a raise or overtime protections.
 This will hopefully help improve employee health and morale while promoting a win-win situation for all parties involved.